Gun laws in Hawaii: Summary table

 Firearms acquired within the state must be registered with the chief of police within 5 days.
 Firearms brought in from out of state, including those owned prior to moving to Hawaii, must be registered within 3 days of arrival.
 Registration of firearms brought in from out of state does not involve a waiting period, however an FBI fingerprint and background check will be conducted.
 Registration is not required for black-powder firearms or firearms manufactured before 1899.

 Carrying a loaded firearm, concealed or not concealed, including in a vehicle is a class B felony.
 Unloaded firearms that are secured in a gun case and are accompanied by a corresponding permit are allowed to be transported in a vehicle between the permitted owner's residence, business or sojourn and: a place of repair; a target range; a licensed dealer's place of business; an organized, scheduled firearms show or exhibit; a place of formal hunter or firearm use training or instruction; or a police station., unless covered under a current concealed carry permit.

-Fully automatic firearms, shotguns with barrels less than 18 inches long, and rifles with barrels less than 16 inches long are prohibited by state law.
+Fully automatic firearms, shotguns with barrels less than 18 in long, and rifles with barrels less than 16 in long are prohibited by state law.
 Also banned are handgun magazines that can hold more than 10 rounds of ammunition, and semi-automatic handguns with certain combinations of features that the state has defined as assault pistols.

 Non-residents may transport a firearm to the state, which requires registration at a police station within 72 hours of arrival.
 Current law requires fingerprinting and photograph.
 A permit is provided for each firearm make/model/serial number.
 Subsequent registration of other firearms do not require the fingerprinting and photograph (nor the fee).
 Once registered the permit is valid statewide in all counties.